gavinchou/gavinchou.github.io/_posts/2019-03-09-initializer_list.md

 ```

 We should **explicitly** "declare" what the `<brace-enclosed initializer list>`
-is in the template function, be aware of that the following is
+is in the template function, be aware of that the following statements are
-**not a type cast**, it's just like a "declaration" to specify the type/use of
+**not type cast**, it's just like a "declaration" to specify the type/use of
 that initializer list.

 ```cpp